Ushien/ToyBlock/README.md

 The React structure of the project is based on the one provided by [Create React App](https://github.com/facebook/create-react-app).
-The frontend of the project is made with the help of [React-Bootstrap](https://github.com/react-bootstrap/react-bootstrap)
+The frontend of the project is made with the help of [React-Bootstrap](https://github.com/react-bootstrap/react-bootstrap) The documentation of the code is handled by [JSDoc](https://jsdoc.app/)

 # Project structure